Discrimination: A veiled scholar wins case at Marrakech’s Victor Hugo highschool

 AEFE’s protection sought to dismiss the criticism based mostly on two arguments, the company’s inner rules banning non secular symbols and the Cultural Cooperation and Improvement Settlement signed on July 25, 2003, by the Moroccan and French governments.

-Nonetheless, the protection was unable to submit the above-mentioned provisions to the Court docket, which thought-about that the settlement between the 2 international locations didn’t include any authorized components supporting the arguments of the protection counsel, and particularly that even when such a provision existed, it might violate worldwide conventions, the Moroccan Structure and related nationwide laws, Any discrimination based mostly on race, faith, gender, language or different is prohibited.
+Nonetheless, the protection was unable to submit the above-mentioned provisions to the Court docket, which thought-regarding that the settlement between the 2 international locations didn’t include any authorized components supporting the arguments of the protection counsel, and particularly that even when such a provision existed, it might violate worldwide conventions, the Moroccan Structure and related nationwide laws, Any discrimination based mostly on race, faith, gender, language or different is prohibited.

 After itemizing a lot of common treaties and conventions defending particular person and collective rights, the Court docket determined: illegality The measures taken by instructional establishments ordered faculties to permit college students to return to courses, with fines of Dh500 being imposed for being late for in the future.